 7. Finally, invest in a pure, resveratrol product that helps cells repair themselves and turns down cellular aging from the inside out.
 A short video explains how our cells age.
 I like to use Shaklee’s Vivix.

 Healthy skin is a result of daily choices, not quick fixes.

 People today are very interested in “instant” fixes.
-They want to go for a face-lift or cosmetic surgery.
+They want to go for a face-lift or cosmetic surgery or botox.

 This post is the opinion of the author and is not mean to diagnose, treat, or cure any illness.
 Consult your doctor for all medical concerns and for his/her opinion on obtaining tips for healthy skin.